Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Treasure

 The room contains hundreds of worthless books and scrolls describing accounting procedures.
-The first character who spends at least 10 minutes searching the room and succeeds on a DC 15 Intelligence (Investigation) check finds a book with a bloodstained leather cover.
+The first character who spends at least 10 minutes searching the room and succeeds on a DC 15 Intelligence ([[/5.
+Mechanics/Rules/Skills.md#Investigation\|Investigation]]) check finds a book with a bloodstained leather cover.
 The pages of this book have been hollowed out, creating a hole in which Lief has hidden the iron key that unlocks the four wooden chests in this room.

 Two of the locked chests contain 10,000 cp each.
 A third chest contains 1,000 gp.
-The fourth chest holds 500 pp, hidden under which is a manual of bodily health.
+The fourth chest holds 500 pp, hidden under which is a [[5.
+Mechanics/Items/Manual Of Bodily Health.md\|manual of bodily health]].

 ### K31.
 Trapworks